-- a) Offences against the vulnerable, including children, the elderly and the mentally impaired; - b) Exploiting the vulnerability of a child, patient or professional client, including establishing a sexual relationship; - c) Chronic drug or alcohol abuse; - d) Acting in a violent or aggressive manner on or away from University premises; - e) Conviction of a criminal offence; - f) Intimidation of fellow students, pupils, patients, professional clients or staff; - g) Failure to rectify behaviour that has been subject to any actions under the University's regulations; - h) Non-academic misconduct offences; - i) Bullying and Harassment offences; - j) Repeated inappropriate behaviour or attitude; - k) Falsification of patient, client or other professional records or providing false or inaccurate statements or answers on self-declaration forms; - Failing to act in a way to ensure the safety and wellbeing of those who are vulnerable; - m) Academic misconduct; - n) Unprofessional behaviour, including:
+- a) Offences against the vulnerable, including children, the elderly and the mentally impaired; - b) Exploiting the vulnerability of a child, patient or professional client, including establishing a sexual relationship; - c) Chronic drug or alcohol abuse; - d) Acting in a violent or aggressive manner on or away from University premises; - e) Conviction of a criminal offence; - f) Intimidation of fellow students, pupils, patients, professional clients or staff; - g) Failure to rectify behaviour that has been subject to any disciplinary actions under the University's regulations; - h) Repeated inappropriate behaviour or attitude; - i) Falsification of patient, client or other professional records or providing false or inaccurate statements or answers on self-declaration forms. - j) Failing to act in a way to ensure the safety and wellbeing of those who are vulnerable; - k) Academic misconduct.